 We found these bacon hearts at The Paper Mama for Valentine’s Day, but think that they make the perfect breakfast side dish for any meat-eating dad on Father’s Day.
 Love and bacon in one tasty bite?
 Dreamy.

-Related: 6 bacon-tastic recipe for Father’s Day.
+Related: 6 bacon-tastic recipes for Father’s Day.

 Speaking of feeding cowboys, we spied this amazing looking Breakfast Patty Melt at Pioneer Woman made with sausage instead of the traditional hamburger patty, onion, and eggs.
 This looks so mouthwatering that I bet if you make it for Father’s Day it’ll also become a staple recipe for Mother’s Day, birthdays, and any other day that someone in the family deserves a little extra spoiling.